ballerina-platform/ballerina-action/cli/README.md

 ### Environment variables

-- `BALLERINA_CENTRAL_ACCESS_TOKEN` – Required only for the "push" action, representing the Ballerina Central access token
+- `BALLERINA_CENTRAL_ACCESS_TOKEN` – Required only for the "push" action to represent the Ballerina Central access token.